kevinearls/SplitsVille/README.md

 ### Onboarding Screens
 There will be an onboarding screen, currently with 2 sections
 ### Home Screen (ContentView.swift)
-This will be a tabbed view which will allow selection of the Friends, Trips, or Transactions screens
+This will be a tabbed view which will allow selection of the Friends, Trips, Transactions, Balances, or Currency screens
 ### Friend Screens
 - **FriendListView:**
 - **FriendDetailView:**